QickTM/First-API-Code/README.md

 # Intern-Codes
-Only for coding which i learn during internship
+Only for coding which i learn during internship. <br />
-During my time in Ngee Ann Poly
+During my time in Ngee Ann Poly.